irdof321/pokemon-yellow-bot/README.md

   - Move selection
   - Move execution
   - Pokémon switching (voluntary, from the FIGHT/PKMN menu, and forced after a faint)
+- **F5 hotkey** (manual play, real SDL2 window only): captures the current state to its own uniquely-named file under `tests/fixtures/battles/` (or wherever `capture_dir` points).
+Useful for building up a library of battle-start fixtures, or for reporting a stuck/incorrect turn with a concrete state to replay instead of just a description.
+- `game.training.battle_randomizer`: species, levels (matched band per side), movesets, and party sizes, mutated live in RAM (see intro above).

 ### Not supported (for now)
 - Item usage (in or out of battle)